Vets-Who-Code/js-web-path-bealecs/ThirdReadMe.md

 ### *This is serving as my changes to the MarkDown with VS code*

-#### I added a new branch named 'secondary brach' and I will be committing this file to the secondary-branch and then opening the pull request to the main branch from there
+#### I added a new branch and I will be committing this file to the 2-DEV-WORKFLOW branch and then opening the pull request to the main branch from there

 >#### What I did during the week 2 assignment:
 >